moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 # Mapping
 Warp is split into two components:

-* A generic transport {{MoQTransport}}
+* A generic transport. {{MoQTransport}}
-* A media layer on top.
+* A media transport layered on top.

-This section specifies how media is layered on top of the generic transport.
+This section outlines how the media is generically mapped to the transport.
+Each track format follows this same strategy but has different wire encoding.

 ## Tracks
 A media broadcast is broken into media tracks.
-Each track consists of an encoded bitstream, typically compressed using a codec, appended while new media is generated.
+Each track consists of an encoded bitstream, typically compressed using a codec, that grows while new media is generated.
 Examples include audio tracks, video tracks, caption tracks, and metadata tracks.
 Each media track MUST be sent over a dedicated transport track {{MoQTransport}}.

 ## Groups
 A media track is further fragmented into media groups that can be delivered and decoded independently.
 This allows consumers to skip media when joining a broadcast or during congestion.
+Each media group MUST be sent over a dedicated transport group {{MoQTransport}}.

-The encoder is responsible for determing when to create a new group, which may be done on demand or at a configurable interval.
+The encoder is responsible for determining when to create a new group, which may be done on demand or at a configurable interval.
 Depending on the codec, there may be a significant overhead involved with producing a new group (ex. video I-frame).
-The application is responsible for the trade-off between overhead and when media can be skipped.
+The application is responsible for this trade-off.

-A media group MAY reference samples from other groups, although it is NOT RECOMMENDED as delivery is not guaranteed.
+A media group MAY reference other groups, although it is NOT RECOMMENDED as delivery is not guaranteed.
-However this is necessary when decoding audio, as reinitializing the decoder for each group will cause noticable artifacts.
+However this is often necessary when decoding audio, as reinitializing the decoder for each group can cause noticeable artifacts.

-Each media group MUST be sent over a dedicated transport group {{MoQTransport}}.

 ## Objects
-A media group is futher fragmented into media objects, the smallest transport unit.
+A media group is further fragmented into media objects, the smallest transport unit.
-Media may be fragmented into smaller parts based on the encoding, but that is opaque to the transport.
+Media may be fragmented further based on the encoding, but that is opaque to the transport.
+Each media object MUST be sent over a dedicated transport object {{MoQTransport}}.

-To recap, an object consists of an ordered bitstream {{MoQTransport}}.
+To recap, a transport object consists of an ordered bitstream.
-The transport will ensure that the contents of object are streamed in order and without gaps.
+The contents of object are streamed in order and without gaps.
-Howwever, an object MAY be starved or reset (with an error code) for any reason, typically in response to congestion.
+However, an object MAY be starved or reset (with an error code) for any reason, typically in response to congestion.
-These are properties are similar to a QUIC stream {{QUIC}}.
+These properties are similar to a QUIC stream {{QUIC}}.

 The encoder is responsible for determining what media to encode in each object.
 The simplest configuration is to deliver each group as a single object, consisting of all samples/frames in dependency order.

 More advanced configurations involve splitting the group into multiple objects, fragmenting further to avoid unnecessary head-of-line blocking.
 For example, an object per video frame, or an object per X audio samples.
-Each object MUST be prioritized according to its dependencies, so that the transport will attempt deliver in a decodable order.
+Each object MUST be prioritized according to its dependencies, so that the sender will attempt delivery in a decodable order.

 The encoder and decoder SHOULD process each object as a stream (instead of buffering) to minimize latency.